markekraus/PSRAW/docs/PrivateFunctions/Request-RedditOAuthTokeninstalled.md

 ```

 ## DESCRIPTION
 Requests an OAuth Access Token from Reddit using the `installed_client` grant flow.
-This method allows `Installed` applications to gain anonymous unprivilegde access to the OAuth APIs using only the application's Client ID and a Device ID.
+This method allows `Installed` applications to gain anonymous unprivileged access to the OAuth APIs using only the application's Client ID and a Device ID.
 For more information on this grant method see the `Installed` parameter description for `Request-RedditOAuthToken`.

 This function is essentially a convenience wrapper for `Invoke-WebRequest` and returns a `Microsoft.PowerShell.Commands.BasicHtmlWebResponseObject` that results from the Auth Token Request.